probonopd/ESP8266iTachEmulator/README.md

 Pull requests welcome!

 * Switch everything to async, e.g., using ESPAsyncUDP
-* Implement receiving/learning (sebastienwarin/IRremoteESP8266 supports it)
+* Implement receiving (sebastienwarin/IRremoteESP8266 supports it) using a TSOP
+* Implement learning - ideally we could use the sending LED for this
 * A HTTP GUI for sending codes that are stored in SPIFFS and can be managed using a GUI

 ## Credits